saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     ((614L,), (614, 11))

-Below algorithms have been used while predicting the status of the Loan
+Below are the models been used to predict the status of the loan. ( whether it is issued or not ? )

    1) Logistic Regression
    2) Support Vector Machine